catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 The compute service provides compute power on demand, in the form of "instances".
 If you like to think about physical computers, you can imagine an instance as one or more CPUs and GB of RAM that you have provisioned usage of.
-Instances come in many sizes, as you can see on the Catalyst Cloud's `compute page`_.
+Instances come in many sizes, as you can see on the Sky TV's `compute page`_.

 .. _`compute page`: https://catalystcloud.nz/services/iaas/compute/#prices